shahriararfin/sappywind/README.md

 npm run dev
 ```

-On your second terminal run `sapper` using:
+On your second terminal run the command to watch tailwind css changes:
 ```bash
 npm run dev
 ```